probablyjassin/probablyjassin/README.md

 and basically anything that sparks my interest.

-I enjoy Mario Kart, Undertale/Deltarune, Chess, and I used to do card magic at times.
+I enjoy Mario Kart, Undertale/Deltarune, Chess, and I do card magic at times.